2026 U.S. Open Cup qualification: National Amateur Cup

 West Chester United SC defeated RWB Adria 4–3 in extra time, to win the 2025 National Amateur Cup and qualify for the 2026 U.S. Open Cup.

 United Premier Soccer League Spring Champions

-Tennessee Tempo FC defeated LA10 FC 1–0, to win the 2025 UPSL Spring Championships and earning a direct qualification into the 2026 U.S. Open Cup.
+Tennessee Tempo FC defeated LA 10 FC 1–0, to win the 2025 UPSL Spring Championships and earning a direct qualification into the 2026 U.S. Open Cup.

 John Motta Trophy winner

 El Farolito SC advanced the furthest in the 2025 U.S. Open Cup, earning both the $50,000 bonus and the John Motta Trophy.
 Based on their performance in the previous tournament, El Farolito qualifies directly into the 2026 U.S. Open Cup.

 Local qualifying

 U.S. Soccer originally announced that 146 teams would participate in local qualifying.
 Four rounds of local qualifying matches will result in 16 clubs advancing to the tournament proper.
 The teams will be organized into 16 regional pools prior to the qualifying round draw.